 This was my third visit to Nanjing.
-Each time I stayed in a different hotel, hence in a completely different location.
+Each time, I stayed in a different hotel, hence in a completely different location.
 Nanjing has an extensive metro system that covers most parts of the city, thus moving around is relatively easy and stress free.
-However, the best location to stay is an area around the Confucian Temple.
+However, the best location to stay is the area around the Confucian Temple.

 I spent 2 days in Nanjing and I visited the following historical sites:

-– Nanjing Fuzimiao or The Confucian Temple – is on the banks of the Qinhuai River.
-The temple was constructed during the time of the Song Dynasty in 1034, it was then repeatedly damaged and rebuilt.
+Nanjing Fuzimiao or the Confucian Temple is on the banks of the Qinhuai River.
+The temple was constructed during the time of the Song Dynasty in 1034, but it was then repeatedly damaged and rebuilt.
 The Japanese burnt it to the ground in 1937.
-The local government rebuilt it in 1984.
+However, the local government rebuilt it in 1984.

-As a matter of fact, in 1985 the local government rebuilt the whole area around the temple, in the architectural style of the Ming and Qing dynasties.
+As a matter of fact, the local government rebuilt the whole area around the temple in 1985, in the architectural style of the Ming and Qing dynasties.
 The area consists of numerous tourist shops, bars, restaurants and tea houses.

-This is a must see part of the city for anyone visiting Nanjing – it’s bustling and colourful and you will inevitably end up full of memorable impressions.
+This is a must see part of the city for anyone visiting Nanjing – it’s bustling, colourful and you will inevitably end up full of memorable impressions.

-– The Xiaoling Mausoleum of the Ming Dynasty – is the largest imperial mausoleum in Nanjing.
+The Xiaoling Mausoleum of the Ming Dynasty is the largest imperial mausoleum in Nanjing.
 It was constructed in 1381.
-From 1398, it serves as the burial ground of the first Emperor of the Ming dynasty, the Emperor Zhu Yuanzhang and also of his Empress.
+From 1398, it serves as a burial ground of the first Emperor of the Ming dynasty, the Emperor Zhu Yuanzhang and also of his Empress.

 This magnificent mausoleum represents the highest level of architecture and stone carving in the early Ming Dynasty.
 Consequently, it had a dramatic influence on the pattern of imperial mausoleums in the following five hundred years.
 The Xiaoling Mausoleum of the Ming Dynasty became a UNESCO World Heritage Site in July 2003.

-To get to the Purple Mountain, take the metro line number 2 to Xiamafang station for Dr. Sun Yat-sen’s mausoleum, but to Xiaoling station for the Ming Dynasty mausoleum.
-There are buses that will take you to these sites or you can take a sightseeing vehicle.
-These are all available right outside the two metro stations.
-Certainly, it is all well organised and very easy to manage.
+To get to the Purple Mountain, take the metro line number 2, to Xiamafang station for Dr. Sun Yat-sen’s mausoleum, but to Xiaoling station for the Ming Dynasty mausoleum.
+There are buses that will take you to these two sites or you can take a sightseeing vehicle.
+You will find them in front of these two metro stations.
+Certainly, it’s all well organised and very easy to manage.

-Before I finish this post, I would also like to mention one other important event from the Nanjing’s recent history.
-I did not know anything about this event before I went to Nanjing, however my Chinese friends told me about it.
+Before I finish this post, I would also like to mention one more important event from Nanjing’s relatively recent history.
+I didn’t know anything about this event before I went to Nanjing, however my Chinese friends told me about it.

 The Nanking massacre was an episode of mass murder and mass rape committed by the Japanese troops against the residents of Nanjing (Nanking).
-At the time, Nanking was the capital of the Republic of China, during the Second Sino-Japanese War.
+At the time, during the Second Sino-Japanese War, Nanking was the capital of the Republic of China.

 If you visit China and if you have time, go to Nanjing.
-It is a great city, with the great history!
+It really is a great city, with great history!